yujunz/ssbench/README.rst

 requests per second** with ``--noop`` using a local beanstalkd, one ``ssbench-worker``, and a user count (concurrency) of 4.

-With ZeorMQ sockets (no beanstalkd involved), the same laptop can get between **7,000 and 8,000 requests per second** with ``--noop``.
+With ZeroMQ sockets (no beanstalkd involved), the same laptop can get between **7,000 and 8,000 requests per second** with ``--noop``.